 If your equipment is under warranty, file a warranty claim and someone will reach out to you with the next steps.
 If it is not in warranty, you can purchase replacement parts here.
 If you can't find the part you are looking for or need further assistance, go ahead and file a warranty claim anyway and we'll be happy to get you up and running again.

 Was your Power Tank completely full when you filled it?
 Did you weigh it to make sure?
 A 10 lb Power Tank should weigh 10 lbs more when full than when completely empty.
 We give you a small spot at the bottom of your tank to write down the empty weight so you're always sure to be getting a full fill.

 Have you checked for leaks?
 CO2 does not lose its charge over time but if the main valve is not closed all the way, you can have a slow leak.
 This isn't dangerous but will cause you to lose CO2.

 If your analog gauge does not reset to zero when there is no pressure, you have probably pegged your gauge by going over the max pressure.
 This can happen, for instance, when you attach a 60 psi gauge to a tire with 65 psi in it.
-This is not covered under warranty, but you can purchase replacement gauages easily.
+This is not covered under warranty, but you can purchase replacement gauges easily.
+Purchase replacement gauges here.